brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Class-Ancients"></a>Paladin – Oath of the Ancients

 Oath of the Ancients Paladins have some abilities for pulling individual opponents, though not as many as the Oath of the Crown.
 What makes the Oath of the Ancients a defensive powerhouse is their aura ability at level 7 gives them and nearby allies resistance to all magic damage, which is really powerful.
 This later expands to a larger radius.
 They also get an ability at level 15 to just shrug off death once a day.
-Remember that Paladin oaths are a huge part of their characters, and that the Oath of the Ancients is one of the more unique oaths, being all about appreciating beauty and seeing the good in others and less about personal morality.
+Remember that Paladin oaths are a huge part of their characters and that the Oath of the Ancients is one of the more unique oaths, being all about appreciating beauty and seeing the good in others and less about personal morality.

 Most of what made a good Oath of the Crown Paladin also applies to Oath of the Ancients.
 Either Strength or Dexterity builds work, with Constitution and Charisma being important as well.
 Thematically, Oath of the Ancients is a great fit with elves, halflings, satyrs, and a few other off-the-beaten-track races—many of whom get bonuses to Dexterity.
 Many races can work here, though.